dlilab/lab_website/content/_index.md

      <p class="condensedlines">Three years in, and we finally had a chance to take an in-person lab group picture (05/05)!
 It has been a really challenging journey so far but I am glad that we have a great team now.
 Left to right: Ariel Mata, Sydne Martin, Tina Nguyen, Daijiang Li, Rohit Jha, Pablo Moreno, Evelin Reyes, Flavia Montaño.</p>
 </div>

+- 10/12: Daijiang visited University of Dayton to gave a department seminar there and to meet with some excellent people there.
 - 09/25: Daijiang co-led [the first in person meeting](https://twitter.com/rafazenni/status/1708082182126792785) of the [sGUBIK working group](https://www.idiv.de/en/sgubik) at iDiv in Germany.
-We had a really great week of productive discussion and multiple great projects planned in the horizon.
+We had a really great week of productive discussion and multiple great projects planned on the horizon.
 - 08/20: :tada: :tada: REU student Emily's poster won one of the best posters at CCT.
 CCT will support her to present it in a national conference next year!
 Congrats!!
 - 08/14: Two of us (Daijiang and Pablo) went to the annual meeting of the Ecological Society of America in Portland, Oregon and had a great conference there to hear about the new work in the field and to connect with colleagues.
 - 08/03: :tada: :tada: Evelin got an Underground Explorers grant from [SPUN](https://www.spun.earth/) to sample soil fungi communities in Honduras.
 Congrats!!